blackprince001/scripter-tool-system/README.md

 ## Overview

 This project is a FastAPI-based application that provides functionality for processing YouTube video transcripts, generating stories from those transcripts, and managing content using various APIs.
-The system integrates with YouTube for video data, OpenAI for text generation and embeddings, and Firebase for data storage.
+The system integrates with YouTube for video data, OpenAI for text generation and Firebase for data storage.

 ## Key Features